OkayAlright/MinNo/extras/making_MinNo.md

 memory.
 The compiler knows how to do these correcrtions using a directory similiar to that of the handler's directory function.

-After the unpacking phase, the resulting Arduino sketch will be returns as a full string that is written out to a file for uploading.
+After the unpacking phase, the resulting Arduino sketch will be returned as a full string that is written out to a file for uploading.

 ## Targeting AVR Processors:
 #### Making Sure Things Stayed Fast
 A goal of MinNo was to more easily handle the boiler plate code I use when writing Arduino scripts.
-Given the Arduino's slow speed and limited resources, I needed to make sure that the sacrifice of speed was not limiting the use of this boilerplate shortcut.
+Given the Arduino's slow speed and limited resources, I needed to make sure that the generated code was not so slow as to entirely undermine the reason for using MinNo.
 Therefore I made the concious decision to make MinNo more of a sublte semantic departure from C rather than something entirely different.
-It allowed me to exaggrate certain points about Arduino programming that I find useful (like making immutability the default to make easy use of the architecture difference, rather than C's leaning towards statefulness).
-Making it a shift in default behaviour, rather than an entire paradigm shift allows MinNo to be closely and consisely mapped to an C program with only minor runtime overhead.
+It allowed me to exaggrate certain points about Arduino programming that I find useful (like making immutability the default to make easy use of the architecture difference).
+Making it a shift in default behaviour, rather than an entire paradigm shift allows MinNo to be closely and consisely mapped to a C program with only minor runtime overhead.

 #### Letting People Under The Hood: Why Translator Result Readability Matters
-One day I want MinNo to be a mature enough platform to write the majority of my Arduino sketches in pure MinNo.
+One day I want MinNo to be a mature enough platform to write the majority of my Arduino sketches in.
 But the likelihood of achieving that level of maturity while also wanting the graduate within 4 months of writing this seems minuscule (to put it lightly).

-To make up for this, the MinNo compiler focuses on making (relatively) readable C code.
-Often compilers will leverage language constructs (such as lambdas) to make code generation easier.
-MinNo's template approach lets the generated code be written so it can follow consistent styling and formatting for readabilities sake.
+To make up for this, the MinNo compiler focuses on making (subjectively) readable C code.
+Often compilers will leverage language constructs (such as lambdas) to make code generation easier however this frequently generates code that is hard to read.[CITE] MinNo's template approach lets the generated code be written so it can follow consistent styling and formatting for readability.

 The code being readable allows the current restrictions of MinNo to be bypassed by editing the resulting C script.
 If you really want some